encoredev/encore/docs/tutorials/uptime.md

 You need an uptime monitoring system.
 Sounds daunting?
 Don't worry, we'll build it with Encore in 30 minutes!

-The final result will look like this:
+The app will use an event-driven architecture and the final result will look like this:

 <img className="w-full h-auto" src="/assets/tutorials/uptime/frontend.png" title="Frontend" />